CKI-project/meta/reporting_design.md

 either the `true` or `false` strings, for the overall stage status of success or failure respectively.
-If the file is missing, but any of the other output files are present, the stage can be considered as incomplete, i.e. it must have exprienced an error, and there was no conclusive result.
+If the file is missing, but any of the other output files are present, the stage can be considered as incomplete, i.e. it must have experienced an error, and there was no conclusive result.

 #### Exit status
-Execution of each stage should return an exit status of zero, if the stage completed succesfully, one if it failed, and something else if an error occurred.
+Execution of each stage should return an exit status of zero, if the stage completed successfully, one if it failed, and something else if an error occurred.

 The same exit status (without differentiating errors) can be reproduced by